m1981/bookmark-man/MIGRATION.md

 | DOMUIService | Complete | ❌ | Need tests |
 | background_solid.js | Complete | ❌ | Need integration tests |
 | popup_solid.js | Complete | ❌ | Need integration tests |

+## Service Worker Limitations

+Due to limitations in the Service Worker specification, dynamic imports (`import()`) are not allowed in background scripts.
+We've addressed this by:

+1. Using static imports in background.js
+2. Creating a minimal background_loader.js that sets up basic functionality
+3. Deferring the implementation choice to popup.js when the user interacts with the extension

+This approach allows us to maintain the feature flag system while working within the constraints of the Service Worker specification.